neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 }
 ```

-But not everyone knows how to switch the preference for their browser,
+But not everyone knows how to switch the preference for their browser.
-or has the patience to navigate through all those menus.
+Others lack the patience to navigate through all those menus.
 I wanted a way for my site to respect the browser default,
-and also provide a way to force applying either color scheme.
+and also provide a means to quickly switch the color scheme.

 With some creative markup (and a few accessibility caveats),
 a solution with only HTML and CSS is possible!